MWASoftware/oauth2client/README.md

 Multithreading support is required for Authorization Code and Implicit Grants.

 The package is written in Object Pascal and is made available under the Lesser GPL.

+The package requires the Indy package for http/https protocol support.
+It has been configured for use with the MWA Software Indy.ProposedUpdate fork of IndySockets.